Recovery Wheel |

 the portal of all that is.
 It is all things and yet it is nothing.
 It

-doesn't exist!
+doesn't exist in space and time!
 Yet, it is a masterful creator and healer.
 In a sense it is

 an archetype of all creation, from a microcosmic, as well as a